EylonLevy/Reizner-git-learning-repo/README.md

 Here, just like in the Matrix Movie, you have two options to choose from.

 You can learn git the right way and the easy way.
 Which one is better?
-Definitely the latter but it will require some effort and maybe some tears, blood and sweat.
+Definitely the former but it will require some effort and maybe some tears, blood and sweat.

 The easy way - You will propably learn the basic but that's about it.
 Go to this site and have fun https://learngitbranching.js.org/.